 The publication of Australian Fisheries and Aquaculture Statistics also provides benefits to the fishing industry.
 These benefits include the provision of freely available consolidated information on their industry, in both volume and value terms, for use in investment decisions and long term planning and marketing strategies.
-The provision of trade data can also assist in this regard by identifying emerging markets.
+The provision of trade data can also assist in this regard by identifying emerging markets for seafood, for example new export markets for Australian seafood.
+The overall size of seafood export trends to key markets can also be assessed.